Close Menu

 Substance addiction does not bar your spouse from receiving alimony.
 When deciding whether or not to award alimony, the court can weigh different factors, such as your spouse’s contributions to the marriage, the standard of living established during the marriage, and your spouse’s health.

 If your spouse needs treatment for his or her addiction, the judge may consider that when deciding whether court-ordered support is necessary.
-The judge may choose to award alimony on a short-term basis or for a longer amount of time, depending on your spouse’s needs and how long your marriage lasted.
+If one spouse earns more than the other, the court may also consider the income disparity when determining whether to award alimony.
+The judge may choose to award alimony on a short-term basis or for a longer period of time, depending on your spouse’s needs and how long your marriage lasted.

 Although alimony is usually awarded based on need, the paying spouse’s needs should not be neglected either.
 A divorce attorney can make sure that you are fairly represented in negotiations for alimony, taking your financial situation into account.